How Involved Should You Be With Your Child’s College Decision?

 Many high school students falsely believe they can’t get into their ideal university because their test scores aren’t high enough.

 Because high school students don’t have much experience with standardized tests, they don’t know that it is common for adults entering a career to have to study for six months or more to take a licensing exam or entrance exam.
-One of the first ways you can influence your child’s choice of a college, as a parent, is to increase your child’s options by helping him or her prepare for the SAT or ACT through Prep Expert.
+One way you can influence your child’s choice is to increase your child’s options by helping him or her prepare for the SAT or ACT through Prep Expert.

-First, assess your child’s current level of motivation.
-Schedule a relaxing evening with your soon-to-be-college-student.
-Perhaps take your child out to a favorite restaurant or coffee shop where you can have a somewhat private conversation without making him or her feel lectured to.
-Take the stance of an active listener during this conversation, ask questions, and try not to give advice since your goal is simply to listen.
+First, assess your child’s current motivation level.
+Schedule a relaxing evening with them.
+Perhaps take your child out to a favorite restaurant or coffee shop where you can have a private conversation, without making it feel like a lecture.
+Take the stance of an active listener during this conversation, ask questions, and try not to give advice since your goal is to listen.

-You might want to open up the conversation by asking your child to debrief his or her high school experience.
-Ask about what he or she found most valuable in high school.
+You might want to open up the conversation by asking about your child’s high school experience.
+Ask about what he or she found most valuable there.
 Transition the conversation so your child talks about what he or she wants out of a university.
-What you should be looking for are any gaps in your child’s motivations.
-If your child is low in motivation, he or she won’t have the necessary buy-in to choose the best college.
+What you should be looking for are gaps in your child’s motivations.
+If your child has low motivation, then he or she won’t have the necessary buy-in to choose the best college.

 A well-rounded set of motivations for choosing a university should include a desired social life, career choice options, academic rigor, geographical location, and financial goals.
-If for example, your child never talks about wanting to be intellectually challenged, you may have to provide that inspiration later, or else your child may choose a university far below his or her academic potential.
-A great way to do that is through a visit to an intellectually challenging university.
+For example, if your child never talks about wanting to be intellectually challenged, you may have to provide that inspiration, or else your child may choose a university below their academic potential.
+A great way to do that is by visiting an intellectually challenging university.